jakobzhao/participatory-mapping/README.md

 ![](img/fork.png)

-4. Create the fork: You can rename your repostory name, For example, you can type 'my-awesome-map' into the text box.
+4. Create the fork: You can rename your repository name, For example, you can type 'my-awesome-map' into the text box.
 From now on, you can access this repository at https://github.com/YourUsername/my-awesome-map, where YourUsername is replaced by your actual GitHub username.

 ![](img/fork-settings.png)